akda5id/lunch_sheets/README.md

 * That's all it does for now, more coming!

 ### Settings:
 In the Lunch Money menu, there is an option to "Update Categories".
 Run this if you change the name, grouping, or hide from budget, income, etc. of categories.
 I cache them between runs as I don't expect them to change often, so it's a manual update.
-Note that if you do adjust them, it will only update for transactions in LookbackDays (see below).
+Note that if you do adjust them, it will only update for transactions in LookbackMonths (see below).
 If you want to rerun on all transactions, just delete or rename the LM-Transactions-All sheet.

 There are a few things at the top of [Code.gs](Code.js) that you can adjust:

 LMdebug: Write tracing info to the apps script log, if you are having trouble with the script, this might help us figure out what's going on.

-jumpOnFinish: If you want it to take you to the end of a sheet after an update is run.
+jumpOnFinish: If you want it to take you to the end of the transaction sheet after an update is run.
 False will leave you wherever you were when you ran the update.

 LMTransactionsLookbackMonths: Number of full months we will pull transactions from, prior to the current one, to check for updated category, etc. This one you should keep tight if you can, for efficiency.
 Basically if you always have all your transactions perfectly set and organized in Lunch Money before you pull them into sheets, you could set this to 0.
 But if you want to pull things into sheets during the month, and you only go through and categorize in Lunch Money at the end of the month, it should be at least 1, to make sure you pull in updates from the previous month.
 If you don't have so many transactions a month, it's fine to leave it at 2, then you don't really have to think about it.